-Alaska has been called the last frontier for good reason, one of the most beautiful yet wild places in the world; Alaska is truly one of the last great hunting destinations.
-For our boat based brown bear hunting we are hunting the Tongass National Forest by Priority Use Permit issued by the USDA Forest Service.
+Alaska has been called the last frontier for good reason, being one of the most beautiful, yet wild places in the world; Alaska is truly one of the last great hunting destinations.
+For our boat based brown bear hunting, we are hunting the Tongass National Forest by Priority Use Permit issued by the USDA Forest Service.
 This area is jointly managed by the State of Alaska and the USDA Forest Service to insure all users a quality wilderness experience, and a high level of success in the field.
 To this end only a very few permits are issued to hunting companies.
 The Tongass National Forest, the nation’s largest national forest, covers most of Southeast Alaska, surrounding the famous Inside Passage.
 It offers unique chances to view eagles, bears, spawning salmon, and the breath-taking vistas of “wild” Alaska.

-Bear hunting is typically most productive in the late afternoons and evenings, and mornings are usually spent on “nature walks” (guide lingo for scouting various tidal flats and headlands for sign of bear use); Other activities include digging clams, crabbing, or fishing.
-The guide/hunter relationship is 1×1 (one hunter, one guide) unless both parties have agreed upon other arrangements, i.e. a husband and wife, or father and son, that wish to hunt together.
+Bear hunting is typically most productive in the late afternoons and evenings.
+Mornings are usually spent on “nature walks” (guide lingo for scouting various tidal flats and headlands for sign of bear use); Other activities include digging clams, crabbing, or fishing.
+The guide/hunter relationship is one-on-one (one hunter, one guide) unless both parties have agreed upon other arrangements, i.e. a husband and wife, or father and son, that wish to hunt together.
 Outboard powered skiffs are used to transport guides and hunters to and from the beach.
 Spring bear hunts are typically a “spot and stalk” affair; this is not as physically demanding of a hunt and is a good choice for older hunters.
 Fall hunts, on the other hand, can at times be physically taxing, and being in fairly good shape is an asset.
 Rarely do we find it necessary to do any sort of climbing during the course of either our spring or fall hunts.
 The brown bear population in Southeast Alaska is doing very well.
 We have documented sightings of over 100 bears on a single 10-day hunt!

 Our area has one of the highest densities of brown bears on the planet.
 Our hunters should have the opportunity to harvest a bear in the 8 ft plus class with our average 8-½ ft plus.
-With that being said our hunters have opportunities at bears in the 9 ft class each year.
+With that being said, our hunters have opportunities at bears in the 9 ft class each year.
 We have chosen this area of others because of the high success rate it offers our clients.

 10-day brown bear hunt $12,500.
 During certain weeks a black bear can be added on for $3,500 once the brown bear is harvested. * price is subject to change.